mullerdavid/ctf_writeups/hcsc24/Misc_2be_2bee/WRITEUP.md

 There are already classifier for the problem, for example <https://github.com/PratikUpadhyay2408/BeeRecognition> with Tensorflow.

-After minor modifications (version updates and removing unnecessery things) a model was trained to classify bees.
+After minor modifications (version updates and removing unnecessary things) a model was trained to classify bees.
 The modded version and the model can be found in [BeeRecognition.zip](workdir/BeeRecognition.zip)

 ![](workdir/model_accuracy.png)